 - Roughly chop up the chilis, or not.

-- Use something to press down on the chili mix so that every part of it is submerged.
+- Use something to press down on the chilli mix so that every part of it is submerged.
 I cut out a circle out of plastic container and then filled a small mason jar with water to use as a weight.

 - Leave on the counter for at least a week...
 I um, forgot about it and it was there for over a month.
 If anything, I think the longer ferment was good for it.
 Check it every couple of days (or not if you forget) to make certain everything is submerged and to scrape off any mould that forms.
 If the mould is black, toss the whole thing, otherwise, it should be fine.
 The spices, garlic and salt are strong enough to kill just about anything bad, but if it develops an off smell, don't eat it.

-- When it's time, place the chilis, garlic and brine into the blender or blitzer.
+- When it's time, place the chilis, garlic and brine in the blender or blitzer.
 Blend or blitz till it's a lovely puree.
 You may want to add a pinch of sugar or a few drops or honey.
 A few drops of apple cider (or other natural) vinegar also go good in this.

 - Store in the fridge, eat within...
 I have no idea how long, but it will probably last a year.
 You can store it at room temperature, but it may go mouldy after a month or so.